 I see the Easter eggs in the stores and think of the cute garlands everyone is making out of them.
 Or wreaths.
 Or maybe those eggs are just being displayed in an Easter basket on the fireplace mantel.

 And I see the baby animal icons in the Easter section, and again, I think of all the cute crafts that highlight these soft, furry, and little animals.
 Cute little chick crafts, bunny crafts – any easy toddler Easter craft really.

-Well, it seems like Easter would be amiss if you didn’t include at least one (or maybe two or twenty) Easter Egg crafts in your Easter preschool lesson plans.
+Well, it seems like Easter would be amiss if you didn’t include at least one (or maybe two or twenty) Easter Egg crafts in your preschool Easter lesson plans.

 You see, Easter eggs are something most preschoolers can identify with.
 They love those little plastic eggs hiding candy treasures.
 So why not do a paper Easter egg craft so your preschoolers can enjoy a little art fun, too?

 Don’t be fooled, though.
 Many Easter crafts in this list make easy Easter arts and crafts for toddlers, too!
 Many of them are simple enough to be an Easter craft for toddlers, but fun enough for preschoolers, too!

 FAQ About Teaching an Easter Preschool Theme

 Incorporating math and literacy into any theme is very easy.
 For an Easter theme, you can use plastic easter eggs to create hands-on activities or use Easter-themed printables.

 These Easter-themed literacy activities teach rhyming, upper and lower-case letter matching, and phonemes.
 These Easter-themed math activities include number sense, patterns, measurement and simple addition.